Decodetalkers/csharpls-extended-lsp.nvim/README.md

 require'lspconfig'.csharp_ls.setup(config)
 ```

+*Note: Avoid using `telescope.lsp_definitions` and use `vim.lsp.buf.definition` until [this PR](https://github.com/Decodetalkers/csharpls-extended-lsp.nvim/pull/11) is merged in.

 ### For Neovim 0.5.1

 Due to the fact that in 0.5.1 request params are not available is handler